What is financial planning all about?

-- Projections are often appropriate.
+- Projections into the future are often appropriate.
 Naturally one needs to be careful not to depend on them, however, it can be very helpful to see where your current trajectory is headed.
 How much are you likely to have in your superannuation when you retire, and how long is that likely to last?

 Every plan needs to begin with a thorough consideration of both your current position and situation as well as your goals and objectives.
 While 'limited advice' can be given to focus in on just a few things at a time, it all needs to be done in light of the big picture.
 Hence, your adviser will begin with a thorough fact find and 'client needs analysis' to get a clear view of where you are at and what you need.

 What if you are not certain of your objectives and goals?